 Jean-Louis Basdevant and Jean Dalibard, Springer Press

 Note to Phys 560 students (graduate credit)

-Phys 560 students will usually have a few extra required problems added into the homework, and typically, one of their exam problems will be replaced with a slightly more sophisticated version or - otherwise, the same 'percentage' weighting will be used for final grade.
+Phys 560 students will usually have extra required problems added into the homework, or some problems replaced by more sophisticated versions.
+Typically, one of their exam problem choices will be replaced with a problem that requires a deeper level of understanding.
+I otherwise will use the same 'percentage' weighting for final grade.